 Floortime is also Adolescent- and Adult-Led

 When we learn about Floortime and the Functional Emotional Developmental Capacities (FEDCs), we are taught about this foundation upon which development progresses.
-In our podcast, Moving Up and Down the Developmental Ladder, Dr. Tippy spoke about the process of progressing developmentally within an interaction only to have the child become dysregulated, causing us to focus on attuning to the child to get that shared attention and engagement again.
-We tend to focus on the beginning and work our way up that developmental ladder in one direction.
+In our podcast, Moving Up and Down Developmentally, Dr. Tippy spoke about the process of progressing developmentally within an interaction only to have the child become dysregulated, causing us to focus on attuning to the child to get that shared attention and engagement again.
+We tend to focus on the beginning and work our way up developmentally in one direction.

 Following their Lead

 One of the central tenets of DIR/Floortime is following the person’s lead, Dr. Tippy explains.
 It is often misunderstood.
 What it means, he says, is that, “I, as the person who is trying to support this person, have to figure out what is the person interested in.
 What is it they are trying to do?
 What is their interest at this moment?”
 Then, you use that to ‘hang your developmental model on in your head’ to move them up the developmental ladder.
 In the video Dr. Tippy showed in the class I attended, the adolescent showed up in his office with his calm, caring mother and he was reading comic books, but they were not relating.

 It was clear that the adolescent liked graphic comics and books and DC Superheros.
 Him and his mother were not having any interactions.
 He wasn’t showing signs of being engaged, he wasn’t opening and closing circles of communication, Dr. Tippy couldn’t even tell if he was regulated.
 Since this was an older child, he wasn’t going to get on the floor, he wasn’t going to playfully obstruct to try to get those circles, so he had to go in at a level of the adolescent’s interest.
 His interest was the characters of the book and the plots.

 Entering their World